WBK562/Malloc-in-C/README.md

 It also includes implementations of **calloc** and **realloc**, as well as a custom free function.
 The heap is organized as a linked list, and the allocator supports coalescing — it can merge up to three neighboring adjacent free blocks (the previous, the current, and the next one) into a single larger block.
 Each memory block contains boundary markers (“fences”) and its own metadata structure, which stores information about the block’s state and size.
 Several helper functions are also included to support internal heap operations and memory management.
-Each element of the linked list corresponds to a single memory block, whose layout in memory is:
+Each element of the linked list corresponds to a single memory block, whose layout in memory is:..
-*[metadata]* → *[front fences]* → *[user-accessible data]* → *[rear fences]*, with pointers linking it to the previous and next blocks in the list.
+*[metadata]* → *[front fences]* → *[user-accessible data]* → *[rear fences]*.. with pointers linking it to the previous and next blocks in the list.